Geology of Taiwan

 The island of Taiwan was formed approximately 4 to 5 million years ago at a convergent boundary between the Philippine Sea Plate and the Eurasian Plate.
-In a boundary running the length of the island and continuing southwards, the Eurasian Plate is sliding under the Philippine Sea Plate.
-In the northeast of the island, the Philippine Sea Plate slides under the Eurasian Plate.
+In a boundary running the length of the island and continuing southwards, oceanic crust of the Eurasian Plate is sliding under the Philippine Sea Plate whereas in the northeast of the island, the Philippine Sea Plate slides under continental crust of the Eurasian Plate (see 3D block diagram below).

 Most of the island comprises a huge fault block tilted to the west.

 The island is active geologically, formed on a complex convergent boundary between the Yangtze Subplate of the Eurasian Plate to the west and north, the Okinawa Plate on the north-east, the Philippine Sea Plate on the east and south, and the Sunda Plate to the southwest.
 Subduction changes direction at Taiwan.

 The upper part of the crust on the island is primarily made up of a series of terranes, mostly old island arcs which have been forced together by the collision of the forerunners of the Eurasian Plate and the Philippine Sea Plate, which is moving to the northwest.
 These have been further uplifted as a result of the detachment of a portion of the Eurasian Plate as it was subducted beneath remnants of the Philippine Sea Plate, a process which left the crust under Taiwan more buoyant.

 South of Taiwan, the Sunda Plate is subducting under the Philippine Sea Plate, forming the Luzon Volcanic Arc (including Green Island and Orchid Island).
 The east and south of the island are a complex system of belts formed by, and part of the zone of, active collision between the North Luzon Trough portion of the Luzon Volcanic Arc and the Eurasian Plate, where accreted portions of the Luzon Arc and Luzon forearc form the eastern Coastal Range and parallel inland Taitung Longitudinal Valley of Taiwan respectively.

 From the northeast of Taiwan and continuing eastwards in the Ryukyu Volcanic Arc, the Philippine Sea Plate is subducting under the Okinawa Plate, forming the Ryukyu Volcanic Arc.

 Taiwan seismicity, showing both magnitude and depth of earthquakes.